WojciechMula/pyahocorasick/README.rst

 ``values([prefix, [wildcard, [how]]]) => yield object``
     Return an iterator of values associated with each keys.
     Keys are are matched optionally to the prefix using the same logic and arguments as in the ``keys`` method.

 ``items([prefix, [wildcard, [how]]]) => yield tuple (string, object)``
-    Return an iterator of tuples of (key, value)
+    Return an iterator of tuples of (key, value).
     Keys are are matched optionally to the prefix using the same logic and arguments as in the ``keys`` method.

-``iter()``
-    Iterate over keys.
-Equivalent to calling ``keys()``.

-    Note that the behaviour and arguments for this method are different when the Automaton has been transformed (with ``make_automaton()``)  in an Aho- Corasick automaton.

 ``len()``
-    Returns number of distinct keys added to the trie.
+    Return the number of distinct keys added to the trie.

 Wildcards